Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 What is a high-potential employee?

-Consider these two revealing definitions of a high-potential employee:
+Consider these two revealing definitions to help you better identify high-potential employees:

 “A high-potential employee (HiPo) is someone with the ability, engagement, and aspiration to rise to and succeed in more senior, critical positions.”